Los Angeles Indecent Exposure Attorney

 Experienced Los Angeles Sex Crimes Attorneys

-If you are facing criminal charges for indecent exposure in Los Angeles do not hesitate to contact The Rodriguez Law Group today.
+If you are facing criminal charges for indecent exposure in Los Angeles do not hesitate to contact The Rodriguez Law Group Los Angeles Criminal Defense Attorneys today.
 We can help to minimize the the negative consequences of your arrest and help you avoid serious, life-changing penalties.
 If you are convicted for indecent exposure you will face time in jail and will be required to register as a sex offender for no less than ten years.
 This will affect you and your family, and make it incredibly difficult to live a normal life.

 You have the power to fight the charges against you, and we can help you achieve the best possible outcome in your case.
 Call us today to set up a free consultation.
 We will review your case, determine possible lines of defense, and explain your legal rights.